 Protein shakes, like protein powder, bring many potential health benefits to the table.
 Here’s a look.

-If you aren’t getting enough protein each day, a protein shake is one great way to increase your daily amount of protein, as well as your daily intake of essential amino acids and other nutrients.
-Even vegan protein powders and shakes can help, thanks to sources like chia seed protein and brown rice protein.
-Remember, though, that plant proteins aren’t complete proteins, meaning they don’t contain all nine essential amino acids.
+Increase daily protein intake: If you aren’t getting enough protein each day, a protein shake is one great way to increase your daily amount of protein, as well as your daily intake of essential amino acids and other nutrients.
+Even vegan protein powders and shakes can help, but remember: plant proteins aren’t complete proteins, meaning they don’t contain all nine essential amino acids.

-Protein can help you feel more full throughout the day1, which is helpful if you’re trying to lose weight, struggle with cravings, or tend to be on-the-go and can’t always eat at opportune times.
+Support satiety: Protein can help you feel more full throughout the day2, which is helpful if you’re trying to lose weight, struggle with cravings, or tend to be on-the-go and can’t always eat at opportune times.

-Increasing your dietary protein intake may help with energy regulation and appetite, thus contributing to successful, long-term weight loss, according to a 2012 study in the British Journal of Nutrition.2
+May help with weight loss: Increasing your dietary protein intake may help with energy regulation and appetite, thus contributing to successful, long-term weight loss, according to a 2012 study in the British Journal of Nutrition.3

-Perhaps the most well-known benefit of protein among fitness-minded individuals is its ability to assist in the muscle-building process.
-Aside from water, muscle tissue is primarily composed of bundles of proteins called myofibers3, which means a big key to packing on more muscle mass is consuming more protein to support the growth of new muscle tissue4.
-Additionally, consuming protein post-workout is shown to assist with muscle recovery, according to a 2019 study published in the Journal of Sports Science and Medicine.5
+May help build muscle: Perhaps the most well-known benefit of protein among fitness-minded individuals is its ability to assist in the muscle-building process.
+Aside from water, muscle tissue is primarily composed of bundles of proteins called myofibers4, which means a big key to packing on more muscle mass is consuming more protein to support the growth of new muscle tissue5.
+Additionally, consuming protein post-workout is shown to assist with muscle recovery, according to a 2019 study published in the Journal of Sports Science and Medicine.6

 Dosing and Interactions